mmanishachakraborty/Netflix-Data-Exploration/README.md

 ## PDF Report

-For a detailed analysis and visualization, please refer to the [PDF report](Netflix_Data_Exploration.pdf).
+For a detailed analysis and visualization, please refer to the [PDF report](Business Case_ Netflix - Data Exploration and Visualisation.ipynb - Colab(1).pdf).

 ## Conclusion